Many have coined the push-up “the king” of upper body exercises.

-Over time, many folks who do push-ups and bench press like this wind up with rounded posture and later pain.
+Over time, many folks who do push-ups and bench press like this wind up with rounded posture and later pain, especially in the front of the shoulder.
 Most people struggle to keep their shoulders back when pressing, so I cue “down and back,” or “elbow pits forward.”
 The one that personally clicks for me the most, which I learned from Kelly Starrett’s Becoming a Supple Leopard is “screw the hands out.”
 Regardless, all three effectively get the shoulders back to a neutral position, where it is safe to press.

 Regressions of the Push-Up